tenzir/tenzir/rfc/001-composable-pipelines/README.md

 ## Overview

-This proposal ideates a new UX around VAST's pipelines.
+This proposal ideates a new UX around Tenzir's pipelines.
 The fundamental idea is that *everything is a pipeline* and build a composable UX around this concept.

 ## Problem Statement